HPCBio/variant-analysis-workshop/_extras/guide.md

 vs. physical distance is hacky enough that I think it is better to just give them the code and demonstrate it rather than do live coding.

+In Dec.
+2020, I ended up skipping episode 4.
+There was more interest in episode 5, and I did not end up with enough time for both.

 ## Technical tips and tricks

 ## Common problems